 No words can describe the sheer beauty, joy and experience that Africa offers.
-From the mountainous coast line in South Africa, to the rugged reserve in Thornybush National Park, to the vast open plains in Chobe National Park, it’s an experience like no other.
+From the mountainous coast line in South Africa, to the rugged reserve and vast open plains of Thornybush National Park, it’s an experience like no other.

 There is no one single highlight when visiting Africa; every town you visit, every animal you see, every person you meet, you will feel the need to pinch yourself, realising this is a trip you will truly never forget.

-The people are the friendliest, most welcoming people I’ve ever met in all my travels.
-Their gorgeous, big smiles are infectious and warm your heart.
+The locals are friendly and welcoming, with infectious smiles that warm your heart.
 They are genuinely interested in you, and truly care and appreciate your presence in their country.
 They are so grateful and thankful for tourism.

-Levels of safety, cleanliness and service are very high; I have never seen so many well organised and clean airports and public spaces.
-Travelling on an escorted tour provides benefits such as group check ins, group passport control, visa processing and boarding crossings, making the process so easy and not overwhelming or alarming at all.
-Travelling in this way will also make you feel at ease for your first few days!
+Levels of safety, cleanliness and service are very high; the airports and public spaces are organised and clean.
+Travelling on an escorted tour provides benefits such as group check ins, group passport control, visa processing and boarding crossings, making the process easy and stress-free.
+Travelling on an escorted tour will also allow you to settle in to your surroundings a little easier.